aws-samples/amazon-sagemaker-secure-mlops/README.md

    - security groups
    - optional NAT gateways in each AZ
    - if you select the NAT gateway option, an internet gateway will be created and attached to the VPC
+   - routing tables and routes for private and public subnets

 You specify the number of AZs and CIDR blocks for VPC and each of the subnets.
 After provisioning the network infrastructure, the solution deploys SageMaker Studio into this VPC.